LINBIT/csync2/cygwin/readme_pkg.txt

 Setup:
 ======

-1. Extract the contents of this .ZIP archive to c:\csync2 and create a c:\tmp directory.
+1. Extract the contents of this .ZIP archive to c:\csync2.

+2. Create a c:\tmp directory.

-2. Create a c:\csync2\csync2.cfg (or copy it from existing nodes).
+3. Create a c:\csync2\csync2.cfg (or copy it from existing nodes).

-3. Add entries to C:\WINNT\system32\drivers\etc\hosts (optional).
+4. Add entries to c:\winnt\system32\drivers\etc\hosts (optional).

-4. Run c:\csync2\monitor.exe in a command window.
+5. Run c:\csync2\monitor.exe in a command window.

 Pass the directory names which should be monitored by the hint deamon(s) as parameters to "monitor.exe".

+Read the csync2 documentation (bundled with the csync2 source tar) for more information about writing csync2 configuration files.